Franzanella/Franzanella/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Franciele Zanella from Brazil (:flag_br:).
+My name is Franciele Zanella from Brazil (:brazil:).
 I've been studying Front-End and Back-End Development since 2016.
 I already graduated (Fatec - internet systems) in the year of 2019, Currently I'm studying IT management in college.

 For my free time I like to play videogames (:video_game:), watch movies and series (:tv:), play the drums (:musical_score:), listen to music (:musical_note:) and eventually I like to play with my pets(:dog:).